jedevc/botrulez/README.md

     !kill @BotName

 ### !restart
-If the '!restart' command is given to a bot, then it should restart all of it's processes, and appear again.
+If the '!restart' command is given to a bot, then it should restart all of its processes, and appear again.
 This may be helpful in a bot that is not yet bug free and requires occasional restarts to fix it.
 After this command, the uptime should be restarted.